Aboriginal culture is a life enriching experience in our tour visits to Uluru

 Where might your Aboriginal Culture enlightenment begin?

-Without any intended disrespect, my calling has been to search beyond the shackles of invasion, dispossession, massacre, intolerance, politics and inequality so persistently debated today, to arrive at a mindset I believe is rarely reached.
+Without any intended disrespect, my calling has been to search beyond the shackles of invasion, dispossession, massacre, intolerance, politics and inequality so persistently debated today, to arrive at a positive mindset I believe is rarely reached.

-To contemplate how quiet intelligence and wisdom gained over 60,000 years might be openly considered and adapted within the context of contemporary living, giving real value to cultural reconciliation.
+To contemplate how quiet intelligence and the wealth of wisdom gained over 60,000 years might be openly considered and adapted within the context of contemporary living, giving real value to cultural reconciliation.

 It seems an open mind will discover values and lessons which might ease we westerners out of the social and environmental degradation we have created for ourselves and even denied in the pursuit of industrial and technological “progress”.